What to do with a crochet rectangle?

 - The width and length of ready crochet rectangle you plan to achieve.

-- GaugeAfter that apply formula: a-b=C, where a- longest side, b-shortest side, C-initial length of chain.
+- Apply formula: a-b=C, where a- longest side, b-shortest side, C-initial length of chain.

 For simplicity, I will start with 11 chain stitches.